JustJarvaz/starter-restaurant-reservation-original/notes.md

 ## TODO

 1. Hou: Remove Math.random() from any tests - random data in a test in not deterministic and makes it impossible to debug certain failures.
+1. Update the update and cancel stories to require events introduced in US-06.
+Cancelling should not actually delete the reservation but set the status to "cancelled" and hide it from other pages.
+   - cannot edit or cancel after being seated.
+Can only finish
 1. Create starter-code repos for front-end and back-end repos (Dale is investigating Github actions)
 1. Make it possible to run each test suite at a time, and display test output to more clearly show which tests have failed (and possibly hide e2e test logs for passing tests).
 1. Update final-capstone checkpoints with any additional info, if needed.
 Link starter repos to web-dev repo